-You can follow the instructions that are labeled on the packaging but here are a few instructions just in case.
-Go ahead and grab a medium-sized pot and fill it up with water.
+Ideally, you should follow the instructions on your packaging for boba.
+However, here are general instructions to follow if you don’t have any.
+Use a medium-sized pot and fill it up with water.
 2-3 cups of water will work great for our serving size of red bean milk tea.

-Bring your pot of water to a boil until it’s at a constant rumbling boil.
-Once it reaches that point, scoop about ⅓ cup of tapioca pearls into your pot of water and let them swim.
-Feel free to add more if you like tapioca pearls a lot.
+Bring your pot of water to a boil.
+Once it reaches a rumbling boil, scoop about ⅓ cup of tapioca pearls into your pot of water and let them swim.
+Feel free to add more if you like a lot of tapioca pearls in your boba.

 Once your boba pearls float to the top, give 1 pearl a taste test for texture.
 If the texture is how you’d like them to be, turn off the heat and strain your boba pearls into a small bowl.
-While your boba pearls are hot, add roughly 2-3 tablespoons of brown sugar into your bowl.
-Mix your tapioca pearls and syrup until it’s all melted and incorporated.
-An alternative is using raw brown sugar syrup that you can buy from the store, this way you don’t have to melt the brown sugar, it’s already in a syrup consistency.
+While your boba pearls are hot, add 2-3 tablespoons of brown sugar into your bowl.
+Mix your tapioca pearls and syrup until it’s well incorporated.
+An alternative is using raw brown sugar syrup.
+This way you don’t have to melt the brown sugar, it’s already in a syrup consistency.

-The benefits of making your own red bean paste at home can be that you control the texture and overall sweetness.
-Sometimes people like their red bean paste a bit more chunky then store-bought ones, for its texture.
-And vice versa.
+One benefit of making your own sweet red bean paste at home is that you can control the texture and sweetness.
+Texture wise, some people enjoy their red bean paste more chunky.
+And of course, everyone has their own preference for sweetness.

 If you want to control the overall taste of your red bean paste and red bean milk tea, try making some at home.
 Otherwise, you can buy a red bean paste like this from Morinaga.

-One tip for texture: If you want the red bean paste to be finer, mash it up with a fork even more than it already is and run it through a mesh colander a couple of times to have a fine paste.
+One tip for texture: Make your sweet red bean paste finer by mashing it with a fork even more than it already is.
+And then run it through a mesh colander a couple of times to have a fine paste.